Personal profile

 Biography

-Dr. Chehri completed his Ph.D. in Electrical Engineering, with applied research in Information Communication and Telecommunications, at the University Laval (Quebec City), under the supervision of Prof. Paul Fortier and Prof. Pierre-Martin Tardif.
-He received his Master’s degrees in Digital Communications and Signal Processing from the University Nice-Sophia Antipolis-Eurecom (France).
+Dr. Chehri earned his Ph.D. in Electrical Engineering from Université Laval (Quebec City), specializing in Information Communication and Telecommunications, and a Master’s degree in Digital Communications and Signal Processing from the University Nice‑Sophia Antipolis‑Eurecom (France).

-He was a Technology Advisor for MRS (Mine Radio Systems, now Pyott-Boone Electronics) company between 2010-2011, working on RFID and IoT-based solutions for the mining industry.
-From 2012 to 2014, He worked as a Senior System Engineer at BLiNQ Networks, Ottawa, in the modeling, analyzing, and optimizing Sub-6 GHz Mobile Backhaul Networks (WiMAX, LTE).
-From 2014 to 2018, He worked as a Manager of Next-Generation Network (NGN) /VoIP & Emerging Technologies at ItechCenter Labs, Bell Canada.
+His career bridges academia and industry.
+He served as Technology Advisor for Mine Radio Systems (now Pyott‑Boone Electronics) between 2010 and 2011, developing RFID and IoT‑based solutions for the mining sector.
+From 2012 to 2014, he worked as a Senior System Engineer at BLiNQ Networks in Ottawa, focusing on modeling, analyzing, and optimizing Sub‑6 GHz Mobile Backhaul Networks (WiMAX, LTE).
+Between 2014 and 2018, he managed Next‑Generation Network (NGN), VoIP, and Emerging Technologies at ItechCenter Labs, Bell Canada.

-Dr. Chehri received many prestigious awards, including the Dean’s Scholarship Award, Postdoctoral Studies (University Ottawa), Scholarship Fund to Support Success (Laval University), Japan Society for the Promotion of Science, MITACS, and NSERC Postdoctoral Fellowship.
-Dr. Chehri is a co-author of 250+ peer-reviewed publications in established journals and conference proceedings sponsored by established publishers such as IEEE, ACM, Elsevier, and Springer.
-He has been listed among the top 2% cited scientists reported by Stanford University since 2020.
+Dr. Chehri has received numerous prestigious awards, including the Dean’s Scholarship Award for Postdoctoral Studies (University of Ottawa), the Scholarship Fund to Support Success (Université Laval), the Japan Society for the Promotion of Science Fellowship, MITACS, and the NSERC Postdoctoral Fellowship.
+He is the co‑author of more than 400 peer‑reviewed publications in leading journals and conferences sponsored by IEEE, ACM, Elsevier, and Springer.
+Since 2020, he has been consistently ranked among the world’s top 2% most cited scientists, as reported by Stanford University.

 Honors and Awards